Tobionecenobi/SEB/README.md

 ```
 INC=-I/opt/homebrew/Cellar/ginac/1.8.7/include/
 ```

+Nb. your version might be different from the one above.
 Then you are ready to compile SEB.

 ### Optional: Manual compilation of GSL/CLN/GINAC